joinpursuit/AC-iOS-React-Native-CitiBike-App/README.md

 >NB: run ```npm install`` prior to ```npm start```

+## npm Packages used
+* react-navigation - for tab bar navigation and stack base navigation
+* react-native-elements (SearchBar)
+* react-native-vector-icons: for the tab bar icons

 ## Completed Screenshots

 By far the most attractive part of react-native is being cross-platform.
 Evident below with screenshots of our citi-bike-app running on both iOS and Android with an identical codebase of Javacript and react-native.